TYPuzzler/TYPuzzler.github.io/reports/Week 7 Report.md

 ### Margaret
 ### Bowen
 ### Chris
+- Made the puzzle progress position adapt to screen size
+    - It seems that there is a cutoff to horizontal screen size where the puzzle progress position is no longer centered.
+This should not be a problem since the intended user is one who has a standard computer screen.
+- I did research on the Web Storage API and have a general plan for tracking the user's progress
+    - I plan on using it as a map from puzzle name to a list of pieces that they've acquired for that puzzle, updating it whenever they earn a new one.
+    - I can use JSON strings to store the list as a string and convert it back when I need to access the contents.
 ### Eric
 ## 3. Plans / Goals
 ### Margaret
 ### Bowen
 ### Chris
+- Implement the user progress storage using the Web Storage API with the user earning pieces in a specific order.
+- Start working on randomizing the order of puzzle pieces earned
 ### Eric